Mahmoud and Minoo were my best friends during my days at the University of Southern California.

 The Stop Terrorists Entry Program (STEP) Act seeks to make it illegal for Iranians to travel to the United States, except for medical emergencies and political and asylum after “extensive federal screening.”

-As a permanent resident attorney and former international diplomacy school student, I am perplexed, to say the least, about the proposal’s rationale.
+As a immigration attorney and former international diplomacy school student, I am perplexed, to say the least, about the proposal’s rationale.

 According to Representative Barrett, the bill arose out of his desire to respond to two recent events related to our battle with terrorism.